mutofrans/machine-learning/README.md

 # machine-learning
-Assignments that I did in the machine learning course
+Assignments from COMP462 - Introduction to Machine Learning course